David H. DePatie: Early life

-DePatie was born on December 24, 1929, at The Good Samaritan Hospital in Los Angeles.
+DePatie was born on Christmas Eve 1929, at The Good Samaritan Hospital in Los Angeles.
 His father, Edmond L. DePatie, was the head of the counter department at Warner Bros, and he would spend his entire career at Warner, and later became executive vice president and general manager of the studio, reporting only to Jack Warner.
 Because of this, David, in his own words, became a "Warner Brat".

 Career

 Warner Bros.
 Cartoons

 Leon Schlesinger was the production executive of Leon Schlesinger Productions until his retirement in 1944 when Warner Bros. bought the animation department and renamed it to Warner Bros.
 Cartoons, Inc. Eddie Selzer then became the production executive until 1958.
 John W. Burton then became producer for a few years until Burton accepted a position of another company that Leon Schlesinger founded called Pacific Title and Art.
 DePatie became production executive in 1960, taking over for Burton.
 The first thing he produced for the studio was a 1963 pilot named Philbert and it was directed by Friz Freleng, but was never picked up, and was the last cartoon produced by the company.

 In 1962, with the decline in moviegoing, DePatie was informed that the cartoon studio was going to be shut down.
 Shortly afterwards when Warner Bros.
 Cartoons closed down in 1963, significant production changes occurred for new Warner Bros. cartoons produced by the newly formed DePatie–Freleng Enterprises.
 DePatie received on-screen production credit and cartoon director Friz Freleng was promoted to producer.
 Chuck Jones left for Tom and Jerry theatricals and television adaptations.
 Character appearances were limited to Daffy Duck, Sylvester the Cat, Speedy Gonzales, and Wile E. Coyote and the Road Runner, with one time appearances of Granny, Porky Pig, The Goofy Gophers, and Witch Hazel.
 Production was subcontracted to Format Films.